What is no-scalpel vasectomy?

 Will I need to miss work?

-We recommend that you remain sedentary for two days following your vasectomy.
+We recommend that you remain sedentary for 2-3 days following your vasectomy.
 You should avoid heavy lifting and strenuous exercise for one week.
-Most men who have the procedure on a Friday or Saturday will be back to work on Monday.
+Most men who have the procedure on a Friday or Saturday will be back to light work on Monday.

 What are the advantages of vasectomy over tubal ligation?